JiM in the News

 Biden administration has been unable to clean up Trump administration’s mess of family separation, but Trump says he might do it again

 Almost half the immigrant children separated from their parents by the Trump administration still haven’t been reunited, according to an investigative report in New York magazine.
+Justice in Motion Defender Gabriel Zelada is featured and provides a comprehensive picture of the network’s efforts during this time.
+Legal Action Director Nan Schivone provides insight and context.

 En Linea BC, Febrero 15, 2024